ubnetdef/lockdown-website/content/highschool.md

 The competition is 12/1/2018 at the UB North Campus from 9:30am to 3:30pm in the Jacobs School of Management building, room B30 and B34.

-Who do I contant for more information?
+Who do I contact for more information?
 ------

 **Name:** David Murray